Modeling and Passivity Properties of Multi-Producer District Heating Systems: Thermal Model

-where $\mathcal{B}_0$ is given in \eqref{eq:incidence_matrix_B0}. {To our purposes, however, the positive and negative parts of $\mathcal{B}$, since they respectively identify, for every edge, its target and source nodes (see \cite{valdimarsson_14}).
-We denote these matrices as (see \cite{valdimarsson_14})
+where $\mathcal{B}_0$ is given in \eqref{eq:incidence_matrix_B0}. \revone{To our purposes, the positive and negative parts of $\mathcal{B}$ \revtwo{are more relevant}, since they respectively identify (for each edge) its target and source nodes (see \cite{valdimarsson_14}).
+These matrices are respectively defined as follows (see \cite{valdimarsson_14}):

 We note that $\mathcal{B}$, $\mathcal{T}$ and $\mathcal{S}$ are time-varying in general. }

 Consider then the following theorem (its proof can be established via direct computations and is therefore omitted for brevity). \begin{theorem} The system \eqref{eq:app_pipe_prod_cons}, \eqref{eq:tempe_node_edge} and \eqref{eq:thermal_model_detail_nodes} can be equivalently represented in vector form as follows: